zowe/docs-site/docs/user-guide/api-mediation/configuration-logging.md

 ## Default logging configuration file

-The following `logback.xml` file is used by default in all API Mediation Layer components:
+The following `logback.xml` is an example of logging configuration file which is used by default in all API Mediation Layer components:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>